MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/secure-baseline-aks.md

 Regular upkeep of your cluster such as timely updates is crucial for reliability.
 Also monitoring the health of the pods through probes is recommended.
-For more information see the Cluster maintenance.

 ### Pod availability

 **Ensure pod resources**.
 It’s highly recommended that deployments specify pod resource requirements.
-This helps ensure that the scheduler can appropriately schedule the pod.
+The scheduler can then appropriately schedule the pod.
 Reliability will significantly deprecate if pods cannot be scheduled.